Are Female Car Clubs on the rise?

 Is the classic car movement slowing down just because the young blood is losing interest?
 Swap meets are getting less attendance every year, is that a sign?

 Paul ………..
 I think it’s simply high prices and less disposable income keeping the young out.
-Classics keeps expanding model wise and prices are going up on none-desirable models.
+Classics keep expanding model wise and prices are going up on none-desirable models.

 It sort of carved a ghetto.
 After the priced-out young pass into the range where they could afford it- they won’t.

 Although I see many doing what their parents did, going for their generations cars.
 They want Nissan’s not Mustangs, and I think the performance gap is also an issue.
-No 60s classic is doing anything a modern car won’t do better.
+No 60s classic is doing anything modern cars won’t do better.